 In 2001, I was studying for my MSc degree in Earth Sciences at University of Waikato.
 I joined GNS Science in 2002 as a Volcanology Technician and today, I am a Volcano Geologist.
 I study the processes responsible for generating eruptions and the surface effects once the eruption has begun.
 I am part of the Duty Officer team.

-In July 2001 when GeoNet started, I was working for GNS Science as a volcanology technician, working on aspect of physical volcanology (rocks and pumice).
-I’m currently on leave completing my PhD on volcano the geothermal field stratigraphy.
+In July 2001 when GeoNet started, I was working for GNS Science as a Volcanology Technician, working on aspects of physical volcanology (rocks and pumice).
+I’m currently on leave completing my PhD on geothermal field stratigraphy.

 In July 2001 when GeoNet started, I was in 6th form (Year 12) at Tauhara College in Taupo.
 I started at GNS Science in 2002 as a summer student, and went on to do my PhD at Massey University, which included reviewing New Zealand's Volcanic Alert Level system in 2014.
 Today I am a Hazard and Risk Management Researcher in the Social Science Department at GNS Science.

 In July 2001 when GeoNet started I was working for GNS Science in the volcanology section as the Volcano Monitoring Coordinator (monitoring was part of research then).
 I have been involved in volcanology for over 40 years (started with DSIR).
-I have been involved in numerous volcano crises in New Zealand and the SW Pacific.
-Today I'm the volcano communication specialist for GeoNet, contribute as a duty officer, the routine volcano monitoring and outreach functions of GeoNet and GNS.
+I have been involved in numerous volcano crises in New Zealand and the south-west Pacific.
+Today I'm the volcano communication specialist for GeoNet, contribute as a duty officer, the routine volcano monitoring and outreach functions of GeoNet and GNS Science.

-In July 2001 when GeoNet started I was working for GNS Science as a volcano geophysicist.
+In July 2001 when GeoNet started I was working for GNS Science as a Volcano Geophysicist.
 I was working on models of the seismic activity that may occur before a large volcanic eruption and monitoring earthquakes at geothermal systems and the active volcanoes.
-Today I’m a Snr Volcano geophysicist still with interested in earthquakes at geothermal systems and the active volcanoes and how GeoNet deals with data.
+Today I’m a Senior Volcano Geophysicist still, with interest in earthquakes at geothermal systems and the active volcanoes and how GeoNet deals with data.

 Working our way south we start at Monowai in the northern Kermadecs.
 Monowai is a submarine volcano about 380 km northeast of Raoul Island (or 1400 km northeast of Auckland) and the summit lies about 100 m below the sea surface.
 Volcanic earthquake activity from Monowai appears on the seismograph at Rarotonga hence we are able to follow the activity.
 Routine aerial patrols by the RNZAF confirm the activity.
 The RNZAF pass on pictures of plumes generated by the activity.
 Activity is regular and noted 3-10 days a month, making it one of our most active volcanoes at the moment.